lukso-network/docs/docs/standards/nft-2.0/introduction.md

 The current standards representing fungible and non-fungible tokens (NFTs) are limiting the NFTs and token industry as they lack standardization and many powering features.

-The lack of standardization can be seen by having each NFT or token standard implementing function names differently, which leads to have contracts supporting hundred of non-interoperable functions.
+The lack of standardization can be seen through each NFT or token standard implementing its own interface with its own function names.
+This leads to having multiple token contracts deployed on networks, implementing different interfaces, and being non-interoperable between each other.

 As for features, these standards are just representing **incremental tokenIds** without proper metadata, asset representation, standard interaction between sender and receivers, and no security measurements to ensure safe asset transfers.